gofynd/fdk-client-java/documentation/partner/THEME.md

-Use this API to retrieve a page of a theme.
+Obtain detailed information about a specific page in the partner server.

 *Returned Response:*